 Further to the south in England, the Hundredorum Rolls of 1273 listed: John le Butur, Cambridgeshire; John le Botur, Cambridgeshire; and John Botere, Huntingdonshire.

 Early History of the Bitterman family

-Another 165 words (12 lines of text) covering the years 1600, 1608, 1664, 1672, and 1767 are included under the topic Early Bitterman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bitterman research.
+Another 110 words (8 lines of text) covering the years 1600, 1672, 1767, 1664 and 1608 are included under the topic Early Bitterman History in all our PDF Extended History products and printed products wherever possible.